 The right MedComms agency has to adjust to change quickly and still be efficient enough to not let anything else slip.
 In your conversations with the potential partner, look for a history of quick and efficient turnarounds when the market was facing substantial challenges, or an example when they were ready-to-go when a new product reached the market or guideline was published.
 Says Kerbel: “Earlier this year, when the industry was anxious over the cancellation of face-to-face meetings, we already had a plan in place for our clients and the transition roadmap for the following few months.
 SDM has been offering virtual and online solutions for meetings and events for over 3 years now, so we already knew what needed to be done.”

 5. PARTNERSHIP & COLLABORATION

 You want to work with a MedComms team that acts as your partner and truly cares about delivering their best work to help you fulfil your business objectives.
 Kerbel comments, “From project kick-off, to brainstorming, to content development, we employ a framework that allows us to fully adapt to our clients’ needs while delivering measurable results.
 We are truly invested in our clients’ success, many of whom have been with us since we opened our doors, 15 years ago.”

 6. A “BREAKTHROUGH” MINDSET

-Favour MedComms agencies that are collaborative, innovative and proactive when it comes to being ahead of the trends and industry guidance.
+Favour a MedComms agency that is collaborative, innovative and proactive when it comes to being ahead of the trends and industry guidance.